reflectoring/reflectoring.github.io/_posts/2021-01-23-cookies-servlet-api-spring-boot.md

 #### Secure Cookie

-In cases when we store sensitive information inside the cookie and we want it to be sent only in secure connections then `Secure` attribute comes to our rescue.
+In cases when we store sensitive information inside the cookie and we want it to be sent only in secure connections then the `Secure` attribute comes to our rescue.

 ```sh
 Set-Cookie: user-id=c2FtLnNtaXRoQGV4YW1wbGUuY29t; Domain=example.com; Max-Age=86400; Expires=Thu, 21-Jan-2021 20:06:48 GMT; Secure